bentprong/ocp_vulcan/README.md

 Operating Instructions
 ======================
-Important Note:  The LED sensor must be manually calibrated using a separate procedure before using the Led Test Fixture to measure LEDs.
-When the calibration is complete, the K constant from the calibration has to be entered into the Vulcan firmware and saved to EEPROM.
-At the "ltf>" prompt, enter this command to set and save the K constant:
+Important Note:  The LED sensor must be calibrated using the 'calib' cmd before using the Led Test Fixture to measure LEDs.
+When the calibration is complete, the K constant from the calibration will automatically be saved to EEPROM.
+At the "ltf>" prompt, enter this command to set and save the K constant manually (not recommended unless the board was erased):
     set k 9.999<ENTER>

 To confirm that the constant has been stored in EEPROM, enter this command:
-    debug dump<ENTER>
+    debug eeprom<ENTER>

 Here is an example setting and confirming the K constant to a value of 99.89 (<ENTER> not shown): ltf> set k 99.89

-ltf> debug dump
+ltf> xdebug eeprom
 EEPROM Contents:
 Signature:     DE110C01
-K Constant:    99.8900
+K Constant:    12.89 (example K it varies with each Spectra probe)

 The signature should always be DE110C01.
 Other data may be shown that is not relevant to use of the board to measure LEDs.